JordanGallegos/JTG_blog_website/src/content/pages/about.md

       - Eve-NG
       - OpenVPN (ubuntu server)
 - vSwitch 3 (NIC 3)
-  - VLAN 13 used for trunking to wwitches
+  - VLAN 13 used for trunking to switches